 - Do Some Spring Cleaning.
 Many homeowners “clean house” periodically and throw away or give away unwanted items.
 A business also should take inventory and reduce the amount of information it is collecting and storing.
 You can reduce the harm from a breach by minimizing the amount and types of information you collect to only that which is necessary.
 As part of the periodic housekeeping process, you and your employees should also change your passwords and confirm that you do not use the same password for multiple accounts.

 - Evaluate Insurance Options.
 Many businesses are surprised to discover that their general commercial liability policies do not cover most types of cyber risks.
 Commercial general liability policies typically only cover bodily injury and property damage, not monetary losses, ransom costs, or regulatory fees and expenses.
 In addition, coverage is often limited to losses caused by “tangible” means, while insurance companies typically consider data breaches to be “intangible” causes not covered by the policy.
 Most commercial general liability policies also include an exclusion for access to or disclosure of confidential information, and the resulting liability.
 Cyber insurance is still an emerging product.
 There are differences in services and coverages, as well as in the services for which the policy will pay, making it critical to take the time to understand the changes and services provided by insurance carriers.

 Defending against cyber-attacks has become a cost of doing business for all businesses.
 The first defense is to have consistent policies and procedures in place that are followed by all employees and others who have access to confidential data.
 As a backstop, cyber insurance can be an important part of that defense for many businesses, but not all cyber insurance policies are created equal, and care is needed to understand and properly protect against risks.

-A version of this article is published in the Spring 2019 issue of The Anchor, and can be viewed here.
+A version of this article is published in the Spring 2019 issue of The Anchor.